carissalow/rapids/docs/features/extracted.rst

 Name	        Description
 ============    ===================
 day_segment     The particular ``day_segments`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` metrics         The different measures that can be retrieved from the dataset.
-See :ref:`Available Accelerometer Metrics <accelerometer-available-metrics>` Table below
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features         The different measures that can be retrieved from the dataset.
+See :ref:`Available Accelerometer Features <accelerometer-available-features>` Table below
 ============    ===================

-.. _accelerometer-available-metrics:
+.. _accelerometer-available-features:

-**Available Accelerometer Metrics**
+**Available Accelerometer Features**

-The following table shows a list of the available metrics the accelerometer sensor data for a particular ``day_segment``.
+The following table shows a list of the available features the accelerometer sensor data for a particular ``day_segment``.

 ====================================   ==============    =============
 Name                                   Units             Description